-Here, we analyze shedding dynamics from a penetrable obstacle by numerically solving Gross--Pitaevskii equations (GPEs) and present an appropriate \textit{effective length scale} that captures the evolution of the shedding behaviors.
+Here, we analyze shedding dynamics from a penetrable obstacle by numerically solving the Gross--Pitaevskii equations (GPEs) and present an appropriate \textit{effective length scale} that captures the evolution of the shedding behaviors.
 We define the effective diameter from the Mach-1 contour of the time-averaged irrotational flow around the penetrable obstacle, which delineates the locally supersonic region where quantized vortices nucleate.
-We demonstrate that once this length is incorporated into a new superfluid Reynolds number, the resulting dimensionless quantities, in this case the Strouhal number and drag coefficient, exhibit universal behaviors in close analogy with classical fluids.
-Our findings thus extend the scope of dynamic similarity to penetrable superfluid flows, showing that even in this uniquely quantum regime, the universal language of fluid dynamics persists.
+We show that, once this length is incorporated into a new superfluid Reynolds number, the resulting dimensionless quantities, in this case the Strouhal number and drag coefficient, exhibit universal behaviors in close analogy with classical fluids.
+Our findings thus extend the scope of dynamic similarity to penetrable superfluid flows, showing that the framework of dynamic similarity extends to this quantum regime.